 Fascinated by the forces of erosion and deposition I discover during my travels, my paper clay sculptures explore the impact of vulnerability, protection and duplicity.
 Paramount, is waters impact on us- as a necessary life source, and alternately- resulting in terrifying, life changing events.
 The remarkable beauty of desert canyon walls reveal historical marks left by horrific water events.
 Or how the landscape is permanently altered from human irrigation systems.
 Notably as a clay artist the presence of water in clay allows us to mold forms, only to be chemically turned to stone with the absence of water (and the addition of fire-pyrogirl!).

-Fascinated by life’s mysteries and the forces of erosion and deposition I discover during my travels in our vital landscape, my paper clay sculptural forms explore the ideas of vulnerability, protection and duplicity.
-I’m captivated by patterns of complex organic structures of desert plants, ocean coral, rocks, or in the remarkable beauty of desert canyons, especially the historical marks left by unanticipated water events as they reinvent history.
-As significant events occur in nature and in our lives, new paths emerge, as events out of our control can permanently alter a river’s course, or respectively impact us for generations.
-Negative space recurs often representing the impressions of past events, past relationships, words not said, the space between us -as I seek to provoke mystery through the interaction of separate elements.
-Using the tension and harmony I witness in nature as a metaphor for a window into our subconscious, the surprising strength of paper clay allows me to explore those disparate relationships by incorporating torn and fragile components ultimately representing the monumentality of even the most intimate, complex spaces.
+Significant events occur in nature and in our lives, past events are exposed, new paths emerge, and events out of our control can permanently alter a river’s course, or respectively impact us for generations.
+Negative space represents the impressions of past events, past relationships, words not said, the space between us -as I seek to provoke mystery through the interaction of separate elements.
+Using the tension and harmony I witness in nature as a metaphor for a window into our subconscious, the surprising strength of paper clay allows me to explore those disparate relationships by incorporating torn and fragile, repetitive components; ultimately representing the monumentality of even the most intimate, complex, and vulnerable of spaces.